 From the column of a male feminist

 Hi!
 Call me Roni.
 No that is not my real name.
-Actually my name is not important, what important is what I am going to tell you.
+Actually, my name is not important, what important is what I am going to tell you.

-I came across this website, The Male Factor while researching the need for gender neutral laws.
+I came across this website, The Male Factor while researching the need for gender-neutral laws.
 I must say it felt like striking gold.
 Glad to know that there are like-minded people out there.
 I thank them for agreeing to publish my article anonymously.

 Earlier this year I went to a school friend’s wedding.
-I caught up with a number of my old friends and we had a real good time (which didn’t involve any drinking).
+I caught up with a number of my old friends and we had a really good time (which didn’t involve any drinking).
 It was already evening when I got to leave.
 I decided to take a train back because I couldn’t stand the idea of an 8hr long return journey by bus.

 I reached the station and joined a very long queue at the ticket counter.
 I was really tired and couldn’t wait to get back home.
 One of my friends called me saying he reached home.
-We had the typical conversation of how lucky he was to live so near to the wedding place and my long treacherous journey back to home.
+We had the typical conversation about how lucky he was to live so near to the wedding place and my long treacherous journey back to home.
 Suddenly I felt a strong push from behind me and I fell onto a young woman who was standing in front of me.
 Some impatient passengers were trying to get the slow queue moving (because that is the Indian way to deal with queues.)
 Before I could say that I am sorry (even though it wasn’t my fault) the lady turned around and whipped me.
 She hit me with such force that my phone broke (while still next to my face).
 I could actually taste blood in my mouth.
 She didn’t stop there.
 She grabbed my collar and started yelling.
 She was hurling abuses and continued hitting me.

-I was too shell shocked to even react to what was happening.
+I was too shell-shocked to even react to what was happening.
 Hearing the ruckus created by the angry woman people began to gather (to pound me I suspect because that’s the right thing to do when a woman is violated).